People often wonder what counselling will be like and what to expect, so I have answered some common questions here:

 What can I expect in the first session?

 My counselling room is comfy and homely and hopefully you will feel relaxed and safe.
-We begin by discussing the reasons you feel you would like counselling, what you would like to work on, and why you feel that now is the right time.
+We begin by discussing the reasons you feel you would like counselling and what you would like to work on.
 You may not know what you want or need and that’s ok, we can explore that and take it one step at a time.

 Where are you based?

 My counselling office is in an office block in Littlehampton town centre.
 The address is: The Loft Arcade Business Centre, 2a Arcade Road Littlehampton West Sussex BN17 5AR.
-(Press the buzzer that says ‘The Loft’ and walk up two flights of stairs).
+Press the buzzer that says ‘The Loft’ and I will come and meet you.

 Do you have disabled access?